 Aetna offers limited benefit plans, not traditional Long-Term Care Insurance.
 However, these policies can be very valuable as a solution for extended care needs.

 There are differences between the policy language and benefits between companies that offer these limited duration/short-term care products.
-Key differences do exist in this product category.
-It is essential to know and understand the differences between Aetna and other companies.
+Key differences exist in this product category, and it is essential to know and understand the differences between Aetna and other companies.

 Features Available with Aetna Limited Duration Plans include: